 Mr Ong Sim Ho

 Mr Ong is an independent non-executive Director of the Company.
-He is a Tax & Trust lawyer with 19 years of private practice experience, as well as being a Fellow Chartered Accountant in Singapore, an Accredited Tax Advisor with the Singapore Institute of Accredited Tax Professionals and a member of the Singapore Institute of Directors.
-Prior to private practice, Mr Ong was a legal counsel with the Inland Revenue Authority of Singapore.
-Mr Ong was an Independent Director of Prudential Assurance Singapore Limited from July 2006 to July 2007, and he subsequently joined the boards of Tokio Marine Life Insurance Singapore Ltd and Tokio Marine Insurance Singapore Ltd, and was appointed Non-executive Chairman of Tokio Marine Life Insurance Singapore Ltd from 2009 until mid-2016.
+Mr Ong is a lawyer with 19 years of private practice experience specialising in the areas of tax and trust law.
+He is also a Fellow Chartered Accountant in Singapore, an Accredited Tax Advisor with the Singapore Institute of Accredited Tax Professionals and a member of the Singapore Institute of Directors.
+Prior to being in private practice, Mr Ong was a legal counsel with the Inland Revenue Authority of Singapore.
+Mr Ong was an Independent Director of Prudential Assurance Singapore Limited from July 2006 to July 2007, and he subsequently joined the boards of Tokio Marine Life Insurance Singapore Ltd and Tokio Marine Insurance Singapore Ltd, and was appointed non-executive chairman of Tokio Marine Life Insurance Singapore Ltd from 2009 until mid-2016.

 (c) Board Independence